Government content can be relevant to almost any subject area. This guide can help organize and define your search process for Government information.

 - Catalogues of Government Libraries - particularly because of local archiving: Amicus; Global Affairs Canada; Indigenous and Northern Affairs Canada - Virtua; Public Safety; Gallop Portal (Legislative libraries)

-- Policy related database - Canadian Public Policy Collection (already included when searching our library catalogue)
+- Policy related database - Canadian Public Documents Collection (already included when searching our library catalogue)